Breast cancer is treated in our Breast Cancer Program within the Upstate Cancer Center.

-Breast cancer is a disease in which cancer cells grow in the breast tissue.
-It is the most common cancer in women in the US.
-The breast is made up of lobules, which make milk and ducts that allow milk to pass to the nipple.
-The lobules are surrounded by fat, connective tissue, blood vessels, and lymphatic tissue.
+Breast cancer is when cancer cells grow in the breast.
+The breast is made up of lobules, which make milk, and ducts which pass milk to the nipple.
+The lobules are surrounded by fat blood vessels, and lymph and connective tissue.

-- Ductal carcinoma in situ—A cancer that starts in, and is only found in the ducts.
+- Ductal carcinoma in situ—found in the ducts

-- Invasive lobular carcinoma—A cancer that starts in the lobules of the breast and spreads into surrounding tissues.
+- Invasive lobular carcinoma—starts in the lobules and spreads to surrounding tissues

 |Copyright © Nucleus Medical Media, Inc.|

 Cancer happens when cells divide without control or order.
 These cells grow together to form a tumor.
 They can invade and damage nearby tissues.
 They can also spread to other parts of the body.

 It is not clear what causes changes in the cells.
 It is likely a combination of genes and environment.

 Breast cancer is most common in women over 40.
 Other things that may raise the risk are:

 - Certain genes, such as BRCA1 and BRCA2

 - Rare genetic conditions such as Li-Fraumeni syndrome